parapluu/lock_benchmarking/README.md

 following can be used to produce graphs for the benchmark:

     cd bench_results
-    ../bin/compare_benchmarks.py gen_graphs.py *
+    ../bin/compare_benchmarks.py gen_graphs.py $(find . -mindepth 1 -type d)

-This will produce a couple a graphs in PNG and PDF formats and a file called `gen_graphs.py` that can be changed to change the appearance of the graphs.
+This will produce a couple a graphs in PNG format and a file called `gen_graphs.py` that can be changed to change the appearance of the graphs.